Disaster: Plan and Recover Toolkit

 Client newsletter on preparing for a disaster and relief options

-Sometimes disasters are man-made.
+Sometimes disasters are man-made, such as when computer hardware fails and client data has not been backed up or criminals access client information .
 Tax professionals are prime targets for cybercriminals.
-Your clients’ information – bank and investment account information, Social Security numbers, medical records, birth dates, and more – offers a virtual goldmine for identity thieves.
+Your clients’ information – bank and investment account information, social security numbers, medical records, birth dates, and more – offers a virtual goldmine for identity thieves.
 As more and more sensitive client information is stored and transmitted online, that goldmine continues to grow in value.
 For the protection of your clients, your business, and yourself, data security is more critical now than ever.

 Protecting Against Data Loss article and steps